ChrRubin/CherryRenderer/README.md

  | Cycle Zoom Level  | Z     |

 ## More Info
-For more information such as common troubleshooting steps and other miscellaneous information, click [here](MOREINFO.md).
+For more information such as common troubleshooting steps and other miscellaneous information, you can visit the [wiki](https://github.com/ChrRubin/CherryRenderer/wiki).

 *&ast; I do not own a macOS device, nor do my alpha testers, but technically as long as Java 8 is installed it should run fine.*